nfcgilbert/canoe-rfid/README.md

 ## How to implement RFID pos comms in Canoe

-1. Install Cardova HCE with
+1. Install Cordova HCE with
 > cordova plugin add cordova-plugin-hce --variable AID_FILTER=F2A731D87C
 2. For some reason that plugin insists on sending an even number of bytes.
 The rfid protocol of the pos wasn't made for that, so we need to make a modification to the plugin.
 Replace HCEPlugin.Java with the uploaded file (/platforms/etc), now it allows for uneven number of bytes.
 Afaik this must be done after first building for Android.
 3. The files from above do the following: